 Everybody knows that a surgical facelift requires an extensive, complex surgery.
 That’s why many people are drawn to the idea of a mini facelift.
 For mini facelifts, the claim has always been that you can get great rejuvenation without the need for invasive surgery.
 In fact, one company, named Lifestyle Lift, even promised you could get one in about an hour with minimal recovery afterward.

-Now, though, that company has suddenly shut its doors and is looking at bankruptcy, leaving us to wonder whether it’s the business or the procedure that was a bust.
+A company suddenly shut its doors and went bankrupt, leaving us to wonder whether it’s the business or the procedure that was a bust.

 A Surgical Commodity